Glen Meakem: Career

-Meakem worked for General Electric Information Services, but left in 1995 to start his own company, FreeMarkets Inc., a software company that offers services to the Global Supply Management market.
+Meakem worked for General Electric, but left in 1995 to start his own company, FreeMarkets Inc., a software company that offers services to the Global Supply Management market.
 He sold the company for $500 million.

 Between 2005 and 2012, Meakem founded and led an early-stage venture capital firm called Meakem Becker Venture Capital (MBVC).
 MBVC invested in a number of technology companies, including Kiva Systems (sold to Amazon), HotPads (sold to Zillow), Shipwire (sold to Ingram Micro), and CloudMeter (sold to Splunk).

 He sat on the board of directors of Akustica, and is Chairman of the Board of both SEEC and Niche.
 He is a trustee for Carnegie Mellon University, Grove City College, Pittsburgh Cultural Trust, the Urban League of Pittsburgh and the Extra Mile Education Foundation.

 From March 2008 until June 2015, he hosted Glen Meakem on the Weekend, a talk radio program about what it takes to be successful in business and life; the program aired initially on WPGB 104.7 until the station flipped formats to country music in August 2014, when it moved to WJAS 1320.
 He gave up the program to spend more time with his family and on another business he started, a cloud-storage host, Forever.com.